⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Revenue Breakdown

-High Performance Computing (HPC)
+High-Performance Computing (HPC)

 Smartphone

-Chips for internet-connected devices and smart applications.
+Chips for Internet of Things devices and edge computing.

 Automotive